StackExchange/dnscontrol/docs/creds-json.md

 NEW: var DNS_MYGANDI = NewDnsProvider("mygandi", { settings: "value" } );
 ```

-Starting with v3.16 use of th OLD format will trigger warnings with suggestions on how to adopt the NEW format.
+Starting with v3.16 use of an OLD format will trigger warnings with suggestions on how to adopt the NEW format.

-Starting with v4.0 support for the OLD format may or may not be depreciated.
+Starting with v4.0 support for the OLD format may be reported as an error.

 Please adopt the NEW format when your installation has eliminated any use of DNSControl pre-3.16.